cashkid1994/new_project/README.md

 # new_projectis
-this is a tutorial purpose
+this is a tutorial purpose for mee